nyxragon/secretsnitch/readme.md

   --retries=<number>        Maximum retries before giving up (default: 3)

-  --secrets-optional        Display other data (such as endpoints, domains etc.) even if there are no secrets

   --selenium                Scrape page using Selenium.
 This helps with pages that run client-side Javascript (note: this is slower)

 pflag: help requested